 The Ciutadella Park is the biggest and most important park of Barcelona.
-Located in the district of La Ribera, it’s a green refuge in the Barcelona downtown.
+Located in the district of El Born, it’s a green refuge in the Barcelona downtown.

 A bit of history

 The Ciutadella Park was built in the former military grounds of the 18th century Fortress of Barcelona.
 Fortunately, this terrible structure was demolished in 1868, with full acclaim of the population, who saw it as a repressive symbol of the central government.

 With the celebration of the 1888 Universal Exhibition, it was turned into a spectacular 17 hectare park.

 Its main symbol, the Cascada fountain, was designed to resemble the Fontana di Trevi in Rome.
 It features Venus standing on an open clam.

 What to see in Ciutadella Park

 - To begin with, the main attraction is the Barcelona Zoo, located entirely inside the park’s grounds.